wuhhh/deno-rust-wasm-sveltekit-starter/README.md

 Refer to the [SvelteKit docs](https://svelte.dev/docs/kit/building-your-app) on building to learn how to take your bundled and optimised files to production.

+## Acknowledgements

+David Sherret's post on deno.com, [wasmbuild - Using Rust in Deno and Web Apps](https://deno.com/blog/wasmbuild), provided the basis for this starter.
+Also check out the [vite-plugin-wasm](https://github.com/Menci/vite-plugin-wasm) plugin.

 ## Further Reading

 - Deno: [Deno documentation](https://docs.deno.com/)